-Earlier in the guide we explored the different purposes of evaluation - providing formative learning (informing delivery); and summative learning (about outcomes achieved).
-The way in which you report your findings will be informed by these purposes.
-Formative findings should be shorter, presenting the evidence to date and focused on recommendations for implementation.
+Earlier in the guide we of evaluation - providing formative learning (informing delivery); and summative learning (about outcomes achieved).
+The way in which informed by these purposes.
+Formative findings should be shorter, presenting the on recommendations for implementation.
 Summative findings should be fuller, providing a narrative of implementation over time and providing conclusions about effectiveness and recommendations for future delivery.

 Reporting your findings in an accessible way: